lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * Call 2: `kernel_id_A`, `subdir_X`, `canonical="img2:tag2"`, `filename="f2.tar.gz"`
 * **Then**:
     * One of the calls (e.g., Call 1) completes successfully.
-    * AND The other call (e.g., Call 2) completes after call 1
+    * The other call (e.g., Call 2) completes after call 1
-    * AND Only one set of the expected successful side effects occurs:
+    * Only one set of the expected successful side effects occurs:
         * EITHER a Docker image `img1:tag1` is temporarily created, file `f1.tar.gz` is exported to `{base_commit_path}/subdir_X/f1.tar.gz`, and image `img1:tag1` is deleted.
         * Then a Docker image `img2:tag2` is temporarily created, file `f2.tar.gz` is exported to `{base_commit_path}/subdir_X/f2.tar.gz`, and image `img2:tag2` is deleted.
         * Finally file `f1.tar.gz`, `f2.tar.gz` both exists